Data Management

 {% hint style="warning" %}

-Clear Mission button will delete GNSS data, LiDAR data, and VNIR data.
+Clear Mission button will delete GNSS data, LiDAR data, and VNIR data from 500GB internal storage.
 RGB data must be deleted from the SD card separately.
 Only remove data *inside* the DCIM folder.

 {% endhint %}